ministryofjustice/cloud-platform/docs/Architecture-Official.md

 AWS resources are defined and maintained in Terraform files, written by developers and approved by the Cloud Platform team.

+These generally call [Terraform modules](https://github.com/search?q=org%3Aministryofjustice+cloud-platform-terraform), which are mostly maintained by the Cloud Platform team.

 Concourse is able to interpret Terraform files and apply the changes to the relevant AWS resources.

-### GitHub

-GitHub is where all of our code repositories that are used by pipeline are stored.

-Concourse is configured to watch the 'master' branches of our selected application repos.

-The GitHub process flows as follows:

-1. A developer will make a change to a Terraform file/s in one of our repos and then raise a pull request (PR).
-2. A member of the Cloud Platform team will review the PR.
-The developer is notified of the approval or otherwise.
-3. The developer merges the code change into the 'master' branch.
-4. The code change in 'main' is noticed by Concourse, and the pipeline is triggered.

 ### AWS

-AWS is where all of our infrastructure is hosted.
+AWS is where all of our infrastructure is hosted, including:

-AWS is the end-point of the pipeline and destination where we expect to see the resources defined in Terraform to match what we intended before it was sent through the pipeline.
+* Service teams' applications and AWS resources
+* the Cloud Platform itself, including the Kubernetes cluster